Areas Covered

 Consider what you can do with iChat.
 You can use the same Screen Name to Log in to the AIM server twice (either two computers or two AIM clients /applications on the same computer).
 You can then text chat to a Buddy (or even in a Group Chats) and depending which version of iChat you are using you will see the text from the other computer or application duplicated on the Chat window of the other.
 At one time - and it may be still possible in iChat 2 - you could actually text chat to "yourself" such as at work and at home without anyone else involved.
 What you can not do is Video Chat with the same Screen Name to that Screen Name.

 So in a Text chat it is possible to get the Screen Name logged on at two IPs (even if only on a LAN) and they can "Chat" to each other.
-However for Video and Audio Only chatting iChat can only have one IP and between tow Buddies that route also has to be unique.
+However for Video and Audio Only chatting iChat can only have one IP and between two Buddies that route also has to be unique.

 In the case of an iChat 4 person having a Non unique route or IP the other end will show up Error -4 "Remote IP Invalid".
 For iChat 3 and earlier you will have to check what IPs are showing in the LOG but t still may not be obvious